CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

-(This is an example that has gladly redefined the birth and death events, and in fact completely flips the idea upside down by using deaths as the censorship event.
-This is also an example where the current time is not the only cause of censorship; there are the alternative events (e.g., death in office) that can be the cause of censorship.
+(This is an example that has gladly redefined the birth and death events, and in fact completely flips the idea upside down by using deaths as the censoring event.
+This is also an example where the current time is not the only cause of censoring; there are the alternative events (e.g., death in office) that can be the cause of censoring.

 To estimate the survival function, we first will use the `Kaplan-Meier Estimate <http://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator>`__,